eldarion/eldarion-ajax/README.md

 ```

 When submitting this form, any ```input[type=submit]``` or ```button[type=submit]```
-will be disabled immediately, then the data in the form serialize and sent to the
+will be disabled immediately, then the data in the form is serialized and sent to the
 server using the ```method``` that was declared in the ```form``` tag.